Barnwell: Where Chiefs-Rams ranks in best regular-season games ever

 I found 17 games that fit the criteria I laid out above, although I admittedly stretched a couple of them to get there.
 I'll give you my top 10.
 If you have different criteria for your favorite regular-season games of all time, that's fine.
 These are mine, and while they lean heavily toward the 21st century because of the scoring minimum, I'm comfortable suggesting that the quality of play in the NFL is better than it was in decades past.

-Finally, keep in mind that this is the greatest games and not the greatest endings.
-Otherwise, the winner would have to be the Saints-Jaguars game from 2003 where the Saints successfully pulled off a laterals play for a touchdown, only for John Carney to eliminate them from the playoffs by missing the ensuing extra point.
+Finally, keep in mind that these are the greatest games and not the greatest endings.
+Otherwise, the winner would have to be the Saints-Jaguars game from 2003, when the Saints successfully pulled off a laterals play for a touchdown, only for John Carney to eliminate them from the playoffs by missing the ensuing extra point.

 10. Chargers 41, Chiefs 38 in Week 12, 2013

-The Chiefs figure on this list several times, and I'm sorry to report that it doesn't often go well for them.
+The Chiefs are on this list several times, and I'm sorry to report that it doesn't often go well for them.
 This was back in Andy Reid's debut season with the team, with Kansas City starting 9-0 before losing to the Broncos and then in this midseason matchup to the Chargers.

 The Chiefs led 28-24 heading into the fourth quarter, but the lead changed hands three times in the final eight minutes and twice in the final 82 seconds of the game.
 A 60-yard Ladarius Green touchdown put the Chargers up 34-31, but Kansas City profited from excellent field position and scored on a Dwayne Bowe touchdown with 1:22 to go up 38-34.
 Philip Rivers threw three passes to Antonio Gates and two to Danny Woodhead, but after an Eric Berry sack, Rivers found Seyi Ajirotutu for a 26-yard score with 31 seconds to go for the game winner.

 The only reason this isn't higher on the list is that the Chargers looked to be out of the playoff race.
-This win only took them to 5-6, but after a loss the following week to the Bengals, Rivers & Co. fired off four straight wins to sneak into the postseason, including a second victory over the Chiefs in Week 17 to get in.
+This win took them only to 5-6, but after a loss the following week to the Bengals, Rivers & Co. fired off four straight wins to sneak into the postseason, including a second victory over the Chiefs in Week 17 to get in.
 They haven't beaten Reid in nine tries since.

 9. Packers 38, Giants 35 in Week 13, 2011